aws-solutions-library-samples/guidance-for-automated-deployment-of-l2-stretch-network-extensions-with-cisco-8000v/README.md

   - ~50 endpoints with secondary IPs only
   - Up to 464 endpoints with IPv4 prefixes (`c5n.4xlarge`)
 - **Supported Instance Types**: Cisco 8000V requires compute-optimized instances (c5/c5n/c6in family)
-- **IPv6**: This Guidance focuses on IPv4; IPv6 support requires additional LISP configuration
+- **IPv6**: This guidance focuses on IPv4; IPv6 support requires additional LISP configuration
 - **Multicast**: LISP-based L2E has limited multicast support (some multicast may not work)
 - **Broadcast**: Broadcast traffic is not forwarded across LISP tunnels by design
 - **On-Premises Requirement**: Requires compatible Cisco router with LISP and IPSec support on-premises